namitacode203/studygenius-ai/README.md

 npm run dev
 ```

-After the server starts successfully, open your browser and visit:
+Once the server starts successfully, open your browser and visit:

 ```
 http://localhost:3000
 ```

+### Cloning from GitHub (Optional)

-### If you cloned from GitHub
+If you are downloading the project directly from GitHub instead of using the local folder:

 ```bash
 git clone https://github.com/namitacode203/studygenius-ai.git